mcanlas/improv-living-guide/manuscript/warmups.md

 Circle up.
 One word at a time, like fairy tale.
 Person can say PERIOD to end thought.

 Variant: SECRETS.
 Instead of "period", say "secrets" like oooOOooo.

+## What a great wedding!

+Circle up.
+Primary person says they have a themed wedding.
+Everyone says "what a great wedding!"
+Each person pitches something apropos to that wedding.
+Then next primary person, etc.